Jump to content

 Bretzenheim traffic dialog - redesign of the Bretzenheim town center

-In order to develop a universally accepted concept for the redesign of the town center in Bretzenheim, the association BRETZENHEIM gestalten e.V. is conducting a citizen participation process.
-Information on citizen participation is available here:
+To develop a widely accepted concept for the redesign of the town center in Bretzenheim, the association BRETZENHEIM gestalten e.V. is conducting a public participation process.
+Information on public participation is available here:

 Sketch of a summer street